If you’re thinking about becoming a welder, don’t hesitate!

-This program is nationally recognized and is also the largest welding program (within a university) in the United States.
+This program is nationally recognized and the most extensive welding program (within a university) in the United States.

-The university offers more than 180-degree programs in welding designed to produce highly skilled and plant or industrial level welding engineering technology graduates.
+The university offers more than 180 degree programs designed to produce highly skilled and plant or industrial-level welding engineering technology graduates.

 8. College of Western Idaho

-The College of Western Idaho is a top-rated public community college that is popular for its welding courses.
+The College of Western Idaho is a top-rated public community college famous for its welding courses.
 It is located in southwestern Idaho.

-Students can complete their school for welding in a year, at which point they are certified with the American Welding Society and ready to start their careers in welding.
+Students can complete their school for welding in a year, at which point they are certified by the American Welding Society and ready to start their careers in welding.